-Harassment where unwanted conduct has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
+Harassment where unwanted conduct has the purpose or effect of violating your dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
 Unwanted conduct of a sexual nature which has the same purpose or effect is also specifically prohibited.
 This covers individuals treated less favourably because they rejected or submitted to such unwanted sexual conduct.

 Our discrimination law solicitors at Martin Searle Solicitors advise on and have brought a wide range of sex discrimination at work claims.
 If you are an employee, agency worker or job applicant and have been discriminated against due to your sex, we can help.
 We offer advice on redundancy and Settlement Agreements in relation to sex / gender discrimination.
 We can also advise if you believe you have a victimisation claim where you have been turned down for or dismissed from a position as a result of the actions of a former employer where you had raised a sex discrimination grievance.